FerretDB/github-actions/CONTRIBUTING.md

 1. Format code with `task fmt`.
 2. Run linters against code with `task lint`.
-3. Run godocs server at 127.0.0.1:6060 to check documentation formatting.
+3. Run godocs server at 127.0.0.1:6060 to check documentation formatting with `task godocs`.

 ### Code overview